YTread Logo

 your

 AirPods, today at Dotto Tech.
-This is Steve Dotto.
+Steve Dotto here.
 How the hell are you doing this good day?
 At Dotto Tech, we make technology easy so you can do more.
 More than?
 Well, one thing I wouldn't recommend you do anymore is wander around with

 your

 nose in your phone, texting.
-You are a danger to yourself and to others.
-Get your nose out of your phone, stop texting.
-Here's a suggestion, maybe you should consider and they said on headphones and just listen to a podcast, listen to some music while walking around and keep your eyes on the environment around you.
+You are a danger to yourself and others.
+Get your nose out of the phone, stop texting.
+Here's a suggestion, maybe you should consider it and they said: wear headphones and just listen to a podcast, listen to some music while you walk and keep your eyes on the environment around you.

 mastering your airpods tips and tricks

-Let's talk about Apple AirPods today.
+Let's talk today about Apple AirPods.
 Alright.
-I've never really demoed headphones before, so this is something unique to me.
-When I first got it, first of all, the case is a marvel of industrial design.
+I've never demoed headphones before, so this is something unique to me.
+When I first bought it, my first thought was that the case was a marvel of industrial design.
 It's something you just want to get your hands on.
-And your first impression when you buy AirPods, when you first pair it with your phone, you'll be delighted because you see what happens.
-I have my phone shot here.
-When you open the case and you have Bluetooth enabled on your phone, when you open the case near a phone, it automatically identifies and connects between the AirPods and the phone.
+And your first impression when you buy the AirPods, when you first pair them with your phone, you'll be delighted because look what happens.
+I have my phone on here.
+When you open the case and have Bluetooth enabled on your phone, when you open the case near a phone, it automatically identifies and connects between the AirPods and the phone.

 mastering your airpods tips and tricks